cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Applications may pin key material to identities if desired.
 If no identity is given for a party, its value MUST default to its public key.
-The following types of application credential information are hereby considered:
+The following types of application credential information are considered:

 - client_private_key: The encoded client private key for the AKE protocol.
 - client_public_key: The encoded client public key for the AKE protocol.